RowanTL/pyshgp/README.md

 - There is a huge bug with NaN breaking everything at the moment.
 - Add sliding window.

+## NaN bug

+THe problem is due to math.inf operations generating NaN values.
+There are a few operations that cause NaN values to be generated:

+1. math.inf - math.inf
+2. math.inf + -math.inf
+3. math.inf / math.inf
+4. math.inf * 0

+Solutions:
+- Set a limit on how high the floats can ge (exploding gradient problem?)

 # PyshGP

 [![PyPI version](https://badge.fury.io/py/pyshgp.svg)](https://badge.fury.io/py/pyshgp)